PM Modi to flag off West Bengal's first Vande Bharat Express on Dec 30 | Business

 ''Prime Minister Narendra Modi will flag off the Vande Bharat Express service from Howrah to New Jalpaiguri on December 30,'' he told PTI.

-It will bring down travel time between Kolkata and Siliguri, the gateway to the Northeast considerably.

-The train will leave the Howrah station at 6 am to reach the New Jalpaiguri station at 1.30 pm, and after a one-hour stopover, it will leave the north Bengal station at 2.30 pm and reach Howrah at 10 pm, Chakraborty said.
+The train will leave the Howrah Station at 6 am and reach New Jalpaiguri Station at 1.30 pm, and after a one-hour stopover, it will depart from the north Bengal station at 2.30 pm and arrive at Howrah at 10 pm, Chakraborty said on Sunday.

-The blue and white 16-coach new rake has already arrived at the Liluah loco shed of Eastern Railway.
+The blue and white 16-coach rake has already arrived at the Liluah loco shed of Eastern Railway, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)